rivera10/LRZ/modules.md

 ```bash
 matcher   matlab    matopts
 ```
-You can type `matlab` and if you are using tunneling (-X or -Y depending on the system) a window will open with the GUI of matlab.
+You can type `matlab` and if you are using tunneling (-X or -Y depending on the system).
+A window will open with the GUI of matlab.

  If the module is not loaded you will not see the program when you type `matlab` and you will se a messager like this when trying to call the program.
 ```bash